Penn Carey Law - Logo

 Housing Resources

-We encourage you to visit the housing section of the admitted students website (https://www.law.upenn.edu/admitted/jd/lifeatpenn/housing/) for suggested housing and roommate search options, including a housing portal and marketplace specifically for Penn Carey Law students and a link to the Class of 2027 Facebook group a link to the Class of 2027 Facebook group, where the majority of our incoming 1Ls find roommates.
+We encourage you to visit the housing section of the admitted students website for suggested housing and roommate search options, including a housing portal and marketplace specifically for Penn Carey Law students and a link to the Class of 2028 Facebook group, where the majority of our incoming 1Ls find roommates.

-Additionally, there is a housing guide that was created using feedback from current students that can serve as a starting point in your housing search.
+Additionally, a housing guide created using current student feedback can serve as a starting point for your housing search.

 Office of Off-Campus Services

-The University of Pennsylvania Office of Off-Campus Services at 3650 Chestnut Street will assist you at all stages of your off-campus living experience, from locating suitable housing, to finding roommates, to reviewing leases and assisting in landlord-tenant matters.
-You can access all of the office’s information, including an interactive housing search tool, online at https://cms.business-services.upenn.edu/offcampusservices/.
+The University of Pennsylvania Office of Off-Campus Services at 3650 Chestnut Street will assist you at all stages of your off-campus living experience, including locating suitable housing, finding roommates, reviewing leases, and assisting in landlord-tenant matters.
+All of the Office’s information, including an interactive housing search tool, can be found on Office of Off-Campus Services website.

 When you are in town, you can use the office as your base for your housing search.
 The user-friendly office has computer terminals for your searches and telephones to call and set up appointments.